gtcompscientist/whitelabel/README.md

 ### `buildConfig`
 Text file (no extension) to add BuildConfig fields as you would normally do within your app's `build.gradle`

-Add one config per line, with the same order and escaping as you would normally include in your `build.gradle`, without comma separation.
+Add one config per line, with the same order and escaping as you would normally include in your `build.gradle`, without comma separation, and without escaped quotes.

 Before:
 ```groovy